marjenahaque/marjena/README.md

 I am an ardent environmental scientist with a multidisciplinary focus, particularly in hydrology, river system networks, and leveraging machine learning for disaster management in Bangladesh's coastal lands and islands.
 My academic background includes a Master's in Environmental Science from the University of Chittagong, equipping me with a strong foundation in GIS, remote sensing, and watershed management.
 Engaged in diverse projects, my research spans the intricate dynamics of soil-water interactions, understanding river systems' behaviors, and innovating machine learning applications to predict and mitigate disasters in vulnerable coastal areas.

  </p>
-I like to travel and explore nature, listen podcasts, perticipate in sports and create content in YouTube.
+I like to travel and explore nature, listen podcasts, perticipate in sports and create content on YouTube.

 **Research Interests**